hemaljoshi/jwt-auth-suite/README.md

 ### Q: How secure is the password hashing?

-A: SuperJWT uses bcrypt with configurable salt rounds (default: 12).
+A: JWT Auth Suite uses bcrypt with configurable salt rounds (default: 12).
 It also includes password strength validation:

 ```javascript
 // Hash password with custom salt rounds